DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Mechanic: Heal another character for 1/2 (Minor/Major) Health Points
    - Prerequisites: Role: Support
    - Tags:
+- Name: Illusion
+   - Description: Your skills let you conjure illusory effects.
+   - Resource: Minor or Major
+   - Mechanic: You make an illusory intangible visual (no larger than 1 space) or auditory effect that you've heard before.
+To determine if it's real, a character makes a contested detection check against your Primary Skill.
+As a Major Power, you can generate visual and auditory effects, and the check to verify draws two cards, selecting the lowest value.
+   - Prerequisites: Role: Caster
+   - Tags:
 - Name: Keen Eye
    - Description: You’re especially adept at taking in the world around you.
    - Resource: Simple
    - Mechanic: When you make a check to observe the world around you (visual, auditory or olfactory), draw two cards and select the higher value.
    - Prerequisites:
+   - Tags:
+- Name: Lend Aid
+   - Description: Just a little help from a friend
+   - Resource: Simple
+   - Mechanic: Designate one ally who, on their next draw, will draw 2 cards and choose which to use for the check.
+The other card is discarded.
+   - Prerequisites: Role: Support
+   - Tags:
+- Name: Lend Distraction
+   - Description: Just an annoyance in the distance
+   - Resource: Simple
+   - Mechanic: Designate a character who, on their next draw, will draw 2 cards and use the lesser value.
+The other card is discarded
+   - Prerequisites:
+   - Tags:
+- Name: Lend Confusion
+   - Description: You're such a distracting presence that you bury into the mind of your target, having a sustained effect.
+   - Resource: Minor or Major
+   - Mechanic: Select one character to put under the effect of the Lend Distraction Power.
+At the end of each of their turns this character can make Conviction check (DC 5 + your Primary Skill modifier) to undo the effect.
+As a Major effect, this character is prevented from using Fate Cards.
+   - Prerequisites:
+      + Level 2
+      + Power: Lend Distraction
+      + Role: Support or Caster
+   - Tags:
+- Name: Lend/Remove Skill
+   - Description: You really know how to target an ability and either support it or get in it's way.
+   - Resource: Minor or Major
+   - Mechanic: Designate a character to Boost or Reduce and a Skill (or action that would require a Skill such as Attack).
+This character recieves an additional 1/2 (Minor Major) positive or negative modifier to Draws that involve this Skill.
+   - Prerequisites: Role: Support
+   - Tags:
+- Name: Lend Readiness
+   - Description: Your talents bolster you allies' speed and alertness.
+   - Resource: Minor
+   - Mechanic: Select one character.
+Until the end of the next combat, this character draws 2 cards for initiative uses the higher value, discarding the other.
+This effect is maintained even if you use another Power.
+   - Prerequisites: Role: Support
+   - Tags:
+- Name: Lend Vigor
+   - Description: Channel energy to do more than help: inspire!
+   - Resource: Minor or Major
+   - Mechanic: Designate 1/2 (Minor/Major) character(s) who, on their next turn, can take an additional action without penalty and move 2 additional spaces during their movement.
+   - Prerequisites: Role: Support or Caster
    - Tags:
 - Name: Luck
    - Description: Not everything goes your way, but for one reason or another, you seem to avoid the worst.